videolan/x265/doc/reST/api.rst

 Multi-library Interface
 =======================

-If your application might want to make a runtime selection between among a number of libx265 libraries (perhaps 8bpp and 16bpp), then you will want to use the multi-library interface.
+If your application might want to make a runtime selection between a number of libx265 libraries (perhaps 8bpp and 16bpp), then you will want to use the multi-library interface.